techthiyanes/tutorials-5/README.md

 but there's no magic yaml, DSL, or "submitting for execution."
 And because it's not stateless, we can pin the model to GPU memory ([tutorial 1-01a](t01_Stable_Diffusion/t1_01a_object_pinning.py)), and get ~2.5s/image inference time before any compilation.
-There's much more, like making these resources available from anywhere with a Python interpreter and an internet connection, or sharing them with collaborators, so let's jump in.
+There's much more, like being able to access your code, compute, and data from anywhere with a Python interpreter and an internet connection, or sharing them with collaborators, so let's jump in.

 These tutorials introduce you to the tools and usage patterns of Runhouse.
 We've devised them